alac/alac.github.io/_posts/2016-10-02-statistical_significance.md

   * -1 std devs to 1 std devs contains 68% of the curve.
   * -2 std devs to 2 std devs contains 95% of the curve.

-So, what we want is a means of checking whether our samples are in the part of the curve _beyond two standard deviations away_.
+So, what we want is a means of checking whether our samples are in the part of the curve _beyond two standard deviations away_.*

+*Or slightly less with a one-tail test.

 Student's T-Test
 -------------